 That is where David Chum begins.

-Through DCPC, he helps clients bring what is true on the inside into clearer form on the outside — starting with the face and expanding into image, style, environment, and personalized timing systems when needed.
+Through DCPC, he helps minimize the gap between who his clients are and how they are received, through the face, the body, the environment, and the timing of their lives.
 His work is built for people who understand that presentation shapes perception, confidence, opportunity, and how a person moves through the world.

 Born in a refugee camp at the end of the Cambodian Genocide, David has always lived at the intersection of survival, artistry, and transformation.
-His family’s story shaped his understanding of what it means to rebuild, adapt, and create meaning through form.
+These were the conditions he was born into — not inherited as story, but lived as history.
+They shaped his understanding of what it means to rebuild, adapt, and create meaning through form.
 His father taught him to turn talent into service.
 That principle still drives the work today.

 At the College of Art and Design at Lesley University, where he earned his BFA, David's work examined transformation in the aftermath of trauma.
 His large-scale portraits combined sound, handmade costume and jewelry, oil painting, found objects, and sculpture, connecting physical form to psychological truth.
 His work is held in the collections of Samuel Adams, Jinx Nolan, and John Lester.